8 September 2015

 The speakers indicated that insurers and supervisors should prepare for possible long period of low rates, which creates several challenges for insurers such as the potential risk reversal or profitability concerns, especially what referred to certain business models.
 Industry was informed on how to take it into account when developing business strategies and designing insurance products.
 Among possible policy responses the speakers proposed to focus on the systemic relevance of life insurers and to have a more explicit regulation of interest rate risks for the banking sector.
 It was noted that in the insurance sector the interest rate risks are sufficiently covered by Solvency II.
 At the same time the speakers warned that market participants and supervisors should be prepared for a quick reversal scenario.

-Recovery and resolution from the prospective of industry and regulators
+Recovery and Resolution from the Perspective of Industry and Regulators

 This issue was discussed from both regulatory and industry perspective.
 The insurance resolution process was first explained in detail (including recovery and resolution tools) and several examples from different countries.
 The panellists agreed that in principle resolution should be separated from supervision.
 They discussed the need to have the specific resolution authority rather than going through the liquidation process by the court.
 Participants also spoke in favour of a harmonized European legislation for recovery and resolution.